wp-plugins/jquery-colorbox/readme.txt

 == Description ==

 Yet another Colorbox/Lightbox plugin for Wordpress. jQuery Colorbox features 11 themes from which you can choose.
-See screenshots tab or <a href="http://www.techotronic.de/plugins/jquery-colorbox/theme-screenshots/">my website</a>.
+See <a href="http://www.techotronic.de/plugins/jquery-colorbox/theme-screenshots/">my website</a>.
 Works out-of-the-box with WordPress Galleries and <a href="http://wordpress.org/extend/plugins/nextgen-gallery/">NextGEN Gallery</a>! (choose no effect in NextGEN settings)

 When adding an image to a post or page, usually a thumbnail is inserted and linked to the image in original size.